synman/bambu-printer-manager/docs/container.md

 likely require something like Home Assistant.

 You also need a Wi-Fi enabled temperature sensor that can do similar as the Wi-Fi power plug to publish environmental data, specifically the temperature, to an MQTT topic.
 The easiest way to do this is to build one [yourself](https://github.com/synman/bme280).
-However, I'm sure there also a number of pre-assembled ones you could use too.
+However, I'm sure there are a number of pre-assembled ones you could use too.

 The final step is configuring the `bambu-printer-manager` container to interact with the temperature sensor and power plug:
 ```dockerfile